This beignet recipe is the closest you'll get to New Orleans beignets. These soft pillowy doughnuts are easy to make at home!

-Beignets are snowy pillows of sugar and dough that are claimed as Louisiana’s state doughnut.
-Don’t wait to try beignets in New Orleans, you can easily make these delights at home with this tried and true beignet recipe!
+Beignets are snowy pillows of sugar and dough that are claimed as Louisiana's state doughnut.
+You'll find they are similar to my Zeppoles doughnuts!
+Don't wait to try beignets in New Orleans, you can easily make these delights at home with this tried and true beignet recipe!

 Here it is, just in time for Mardi Gras (aka Fat Tuesday).
 What is that snowy, pillowy puff of deliciousness you ask?
 You're looking at Louisiana's state doughnut, the beignet!
 They are just as scrumptious as they look, too.